8483/notes/topics/base.md

+# Overview

+A way to represent binary data with characters.

 base = how bytes are represented

 # base-2 - Binary

+> 1 0

 Most basic representation.
 1 byte is 8 binary characters or bits.